Lock a mutex, with a time limit

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.

-The pthread_mutex_timedlock() function is called to lock the mutex object referenced by mutex.
+The pthread_mutex_timedlock() function locks the mutex object referenced by mutex.
 If the mutex is already locked, the calling thread blocks until the mutex becomes available as in the pthread_mutex_lock() function.
 If the mutex can't be locked without waiting for another thread to unlock the mutex, the wait is terminated when the specified timeout expires.

 By default, if a thread with a higher priority than the mutex owner attempts to lock a mutex, then the effective priority of the current owner is increased to that of the higher-priority blocked thread waiting for the mutex.
 The owner returns to its real priority when it unlocks the mutex.
 For more information, see “Mutexes: mutual exclusion locks” in the QNX Neutrino Microkernel chapter of the System Architecture guide.